Skip to main contentAccessibility Statement

 The Local Offer website lists full details of all special schools and specialist provisions.
 Some mainstream schools have specialist provision or resourced units on their premises.
 Details of these can be found via the schools' individual listings.

-There is also a link to the national schools directory and the independent special schools approved under Section 41 of the Education Act.
+There is also the national schools directory and a list of the independent special schools approved under Section 41 of the Education Act.

 SEND support in schools